Pest Control Services in Jacksonville, Florida

 Jacksonville's sprawling geography — the largest city by area in the contiguous US — places neighborhoods directly adjacent to wildlife corridors.
 Armadillos damage lawns and foundations while digging for grubs.
 Raccoons and opossums nest in attics and crawl spaces, bringing fleas, ticks, and roundworm parasites.
 Rat snakes and black racers enter garages and pool enclosures.
 Along the coast and riverfront, biting midges (no-see-ums) create intensely irritating swarms from spring through fall, driving residents indoors and making outdoor entertaining miserable without professional treatment.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Jacksonville pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Jacksonville pest control provider.

 Determine what type of pest you're dealing with before taking action.
 For termite swarmers, collect several in a sealed bag for species identification — this determines whether you need soil treatment (subterranean) or fumigation (drywood).
 For wildlife intrusions, don't corner the animal.
 Close interior doors to prevent it from moving deeper into the house and open an exterior door to provide an escape route.